 Compared to most EU countries, Portugal offers one of the best visa plans.
-It allows for multiple paths that lead to long-term citizenship, and eventually citizenship.
+It allows for multiple paths that lead to long-term residency, and eventually citizenship.

 Specifically, we’ll look at:

 - Who’s targeted by each visa?